 4. Use database filters - to obtain high quality, academic literature, remember to refine your search by selecting the following filters:

-- subject (on your specific topic)
+- Subject (on your specific topic)

 Tip 2: Check the bibliographies of journal articles to find additional relevant sources.

-Tip 3: If you are unsure if a journal is scholarly and peer reviewed, check Ulrichsweb.
+Tip 3: If you are unsure if a journal is peer reviewed, check Ulrichsweb.
 It is the definitive source that lets you know what type of journal you are using by 'content type'.